KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/transform_distort_perspective/defish.rst

    * - Scaling
      - Selection
      - Select the scaling method
-   * - Straighten all edges of video frame
+   * - Straighten all Edges of Video Frame
      - Switch
      -
-   * - Interpolator
+   * - Interpolation
      - Selection
      - Select which interpolation method to use.
 Options: see below.
    * - Aspect Type